natty1712/Holiday/AndroidUpdate.txt

-Disable Tab Limit - Disables the default tab limit (varies between devices)
+Disable tab Swiping (Only available on iOS 12 and up)